eslint/rewrite/packages/compat/README.md

 -   `fixupRule(rule)` - wraps the given rule in a compatibility layer and returns the result
 -   `fixupPluginRules(plugin)` - wraps each rule in the given plugin using `fixupRule()` and returns a new object that represents the plugin with the fixed-up rules
 -   `fixupConfigRules(configs)` - wraps all plugins found in an array of config objects using `fixupPluginRules()`
--   `includeIgnoreFile()` - reads an ignore file (like `.gitignore`) and converts the patterns into the correct format for the config file
+-   `includeIgnoreFile(path)` - reads an ignore file (like `.gitignore`) and converts the patterns into the correct format for the config file

 ### Fixing Rules